exercism/erlang/README.md

    3.3.
 Change the old erlangified_slug_name on the first line to the new one.
    3.4.
 Change the old slug-name on the second line to the new one.
    3.5.
 Leave `include/exercism.hrl` untouched.
 4. Create a testfile/-module in `test`-folder.
-It is prefered to name it after the erlangified_slug_name and insert the boilerplate code shown below.
+It is preferred to name it after the erlangified_slug_name and insert the boilerplate code shown below.
 5. Implement your example in `src/example.erl` and use `example` as